 The Midnight Moon, Winner, Lesbian Traditional Contemporary Romance.

-After the Summer Rain, Finalist, Contemporary Romance: Mid-Length Novels.
+After the Summer Rain, Winner, Contemporary Romance: Mid-Length Novels.

 Gerri Hill: Snow Falls, Devil’s Rock and multiple other novels winners in categories of Lesbian Romance, Lesbian Mystery and Lesbian Romance/Intrigue, with additional shortlisted works.